Skip to main content

 In this example we can see the instruction for webhook set up in GitHub):

-Within Gearset pipelines, a static environment is the continuous integration job that is running from the long lived branch (also referred to as an 'environment branch') to the org, syncing those features into your org.
+CI job is running from the long lived branch (also referred to as an 'environment branch') to the org, syncing those features from the branch into your org.

-Once this setup has been completed, then on the dropdown menu in the top left corner you can see your, currently empty, user-owned Pipeline (blue arrow on image below).
-And you can proceed to create your fist environment.
+Once the webhook setup has been completed, then on the dropdown menu in the top left corner you can see your, currently empty, user-owned pipeline.

+You can proceed to create your fist environment.
 To do so, select Create environment...

 You will then be able to create a new environment from scratch.
 To do so, select Create new environment/job: